Back to News and Media

 Half of the levy money goes to city and district councils to spend on promoting or achieving the waste minimisation activities set out in their waste management and minimisation plans (WMMPs).
 The remaining levy money (minus administration costs) is put into the waste minimisation fund.
 The fund is for waste minimisation activities in New Zealand, such as building New Zealand-based recycling infrastructure.

-What does it mean for Waste Management customers?
+What does it mean for WM New Zealand customers?

 Incremental increases in the prices paid to dispose of your waste at landfills.